DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 }
 ```

-1. **id:** this is the primary key and is marked to be automatically created / incremented
+1. **id:** this is the primary key and is marked to be automatically created/incremented
 2. **name:** the name of the garage
 3. **levels:** One-to-many (1-n) relation with the record "Level"
 4. **parkingRates:** One-to-many (1-n) relation with the record "ParkingRate"